potatodudedude/tp/docs/DeveloperGuide.md

 ### Adding a tutee

-1. Add a tutee to connectS
+1. Adds a tutee to ConnectS
    1. Sample: `add n/Peter Parker t/@iamnotspidey e/peter@example.com m/CS2103T-T01`
         <br><br>
         Expected: A new person with name Peter Parker, telegram handle @iamnotspidey, email peter@example.com and a module CS2103T-T01 is added to the correct module and tutorial tab.